 Whichever type of shelter you choose to invest in, it is best to do plenty of research to purchase the best your budget will allow.
 Look for reviews where people have actually tested out the designs, and note that some may withstand higher amounts of heats then overs when deployed during a wildfire.
 So to be clear, owning a fire shelter is a smart move as they could help out there in the field, but they are not lifesavers against the full might of a wildfire so all other precautions should be taken.

-In the case of a wildfire, you need to act fastly and concisely.
+In the case of a wildfire, you need to act concisely.
 You need to follow the quickest, safest route to a safe zone and not backtrack a moment.
 As well as thinking about what you must physically be doing, keep yourself as calm as you can.
 Of course, it is a scary, dramatic experience, but in this situation you need a clear head, to make sure you keep making the correct choices and get yourself to safe ground as swiftly as possible.
 A good tip is to keep a pair of sturdy shoes and a flashlight by your bed each night in case you ever do need to make a sudden evacuation.
 No one likes to think this will be needed, but if you do make that simple step, you’ll be grateful you did should you find yourself in an emergency situation.